 Top Scorers to Watch

 - Erling Haaland – even though Man City hasn’t been as clinical as in the years prior, and Erling hasn’t been dominating the headlines, his stats for 2024/25 are still out of this world by usual human standards.
 In the first 40 games for his club, he scored 30 goals and made 4 assists during the campaign.
 That’s video-game-like, but it’s something that fans have grown accustomed to.
-The most exciting Norwegian footballer, probably ever, will be on the hunt for the Golden Boot.
+With City expected to go deep in the tournament, Haaland is a prime candidate for the FIFA Club World Cup top scorer.

 - Julian Alvarez – many were surprised that Atletico Madrid bought the young Argentinian for €75.00m.
 However, this season they got their money’s worth.
 Julian Alvarez became the primary attacking force in Atleti’s squad.
 In the first 48 matches across all competitions, he netted an impressive 26 goals.
 Because Diego Simeone’s schemes don’t always rely on attack too much, 26 goals in 48 games is nothing short of impressive.